WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 **body(ii).nlHydro**  -
 The nonlinear hydrodynamics option can be used with the parameter:
-:code:`simu.nlHydro` in your WEC-Sim input file.
+:code:`body(ii).nlHydro` in your WEC-Sim input file.
 When any of the three nonlinear options (below) are used, WEC-Sim integrates the wave pressure over the surface of the body, resulting in more accurate buoyancy and Froude-Krylov force calculations.